thes3m/webport/README.md

 ## Why

-Webport and Cordova are similar framworks for building applicatoons however Cordova offers a number of plugins for integrating native features that do not play well with eachother all the time.
+Webport somehow relates to Cordova for building applicatoons however Cordova offers a number of plugins and tools for integrating native features that do not play well with eachother all the time and each plugin might need to change native projects which complicates things.
 For example lets say that you include `GoogleMaps` framework and `GoogleAnalytics` framwork, which both contain some shared native dependencies, but each Cordova plugin for this libraries contains a different version of the native dependencies.
 This issues can then be in varios ways but it takes quite some time to resolve them and when project complexity rises the number of problems will likely aswell.
 Another difference is that cordova generates native project while WebPort simply does not.

 ## How does it work

+WebPort is a project template that contains 2 native project (ios/android) and a starter for a web project.
+Both native projects contain a simple single view application that opens up Webview and initial page (index.html).
+Native projects take HTML/CSS/JS source code from `/build` folder and bundle it inside application.
+Webport allows any kind of frontend web project that might run on a webserver to be bundled inside native application.
+Besides native projects a python build script (`build-scripts/webport.py`) is provided that allows you to quickly build application for developement or production from commandline.

 ## Features